-For this reason, the College strongly discourages any sexual or romantic relationship between a supervisor and an employee, where the supervisor has authority or influence over, or responsibility for, that employee.
+The College strongly discourages any sexual or romantic relationship between a faculty member and a student where the faculty member has authority or influence over, or responsibility for, that student.
+Similarly, the College discourages any sexual or romantic relationship between a supervisor and a staff employee, where the supervisor has authority or influence over, or responsibility for, that employee.